main header iamge

 • Okinawa-Te

-• Shito-Ryu
+• Shito-Ryu Karate

 • Ryukyu Karate Jutsu

-• Hanshi certificate
+• Hanshi Certificate

 • Click for biography